 Pray for the success of the NCCS Scholarship Program.

-Volunteer to be on the scholarship Committee.
+Volunteer to be on the Scholarship Committee.

 Donate any amount to the scholarship fund or start your own named scholarship.